Friday, June 24, 2022

 Read more here on the Cranbrook Tourism website: 4 Mountain Bike Rides to do with kids in Cranbrook.

-Padawan is a great mountain bike trail for novice riders
+Padawan is a great mountain bike trail for novice riders (and you get to ride down this hill!)

 Lake Fun and Paddling around Kimberley

 St Mary's Lake is the closest option and is just up the road from the Kimberley Riverside Campground.
 It is a large lake and a beautiful destination for paddling on a calm day.
-Watch the wind before you head out too far into the middle of the lake.)
+Watch the wind before you head out too far into the middle of the lake.

 There are lakeside picnic sites as well, but the beach area is rocky and there is no sand.
 The water is also pretty chilly so this is not really a "swimming lake."